 - Connectors with multiple data sources.

 Azure Synapse uses Azure Data Lake Storage Gen2 as a data warehouse and a consistent data model that incorporates administration, monitoring and metadata management sections.
 In the security area, it allows you to protect, monitor, and manage your data and analysis solutions, for example using single sign-on and Azure Active Directory integration.
+Basically, Azure Synapse completes the whole data integration and ETL process and is much more than a normal data warehouse since it includes further stages of the process giving the users the possibility to also create reports and visualizations.

 In terms of programming language support, it offers a choice of several languages such as SQL, Python, .NET, Java, Scala and R. This makes it highly suitable for different analysis workloads and different engineering profiles.